Overview

 Relevant City Department Head.

-Upon acceptance by one official, proposal is placed on the appropriate public agenda.
+Upon acceptance by one official, proposal is placed on the appropriate City Hall Agenda for discussion and Vote.

 All transmitted proposals and their status are publicly tracked.